Current Openings for Locals and Visitors

 Opportunities for Outdoor Recreation with Social Distancing

-Our many parks, trails, and waterways offer plenty of places to spread out and enjoy Outdoor recreation in Pennsylvania’s Americana Region.
-Remember, when you visiting these locations, social distancing and mask protocols are still in place.
+Our parks, trails, and waterways offer plenty of places to spread out and enjoy Outdoor recreation in Pennsylvania’s Americana Region.
+Remember, when visiting these locations, social distancing and mask protocols are still in place.
 If a park or outdoor area seems crowded, look for a less crowded place – we have plenty of outdoor venues.
 Carry hand sanitizer and use it frequently in public areas.
-Follow current medical advice.
+Follow current Federal, State and Local guidelines.
 Cindy Dunn, the Secretary of the Pennsylvania Department of Conservation and Natural Resources explains the best ways to keep safe while enjoying our natural spaces in this video.

 Are Restaurants & Bars Open?